 top of page

-FINDING YOUR PATH - DECOLONIZING
+FINDING YOUR PATH: DECOLONIZING

 ANCIENT WISDOM

 Long ago, although not so long in the scale of the Earth, there was a time when humanity were stewards of the land.
-“Work” as we know it didn’t exist.
-We cared for one another and built societies around nature’s cycles.
+"Work" as we know it didn't exist.
+We cared for one another and built societies around nature's cycles.
 Because energy and magic move through those cycles, we thrived.
-We had shelter, food, time to tell stories, to create art, and to heal, it was not without its challenges but it was happy.
-Across the world there were different societies with different cultures and origin stories, each shaped by their environment.
-Elders even say different species of humans, interdimensional beings and interplanetary beings, after all we came from the stars (specifically the Pleiades Star System) but for the sake of this story, let’s stick with Homo Sapiens.
+We had shelter, food, time to tell stories, to create art, and to heal.
+It was not without its challenges, but it was happy and balanced.

-We created language, imagined futures, and shared knowledge quickly, so we didn’t have to wait for evolution to catch up we could take steps ahead of the earth faster so we can anticipate its needs.
-And every winter, we sat around fires and told stories to teach, to warn, to inspire.
 No matter where your ancestors came from, they were storytellers.
 Through stories, they explored belonging.
 Our place in the cosmos, our connection to the land, how we came to be, and why we exist.
 Stories reminded us of our purpose: to bring balance to nature and to care for the Earth.
 They spoke of our kinship with animals and plants, and even of abilities modern minds might dismiss as impossible.
 Songs carried the energy within us, while myths and allegories gave voice to the stars and planets.
 Seasonal celebrations marked the cycles of birth, growth, death, and renewal, reminding us that all life moves in rhythm.

 The root of all of this is the source of our power: knowledge and collaboration.